-- H. Personal care assistance may not comprise the entirety of the service. - I. Day Habilitation includes supports for volunteering and time limited generic paid and unpaid internships and apprenticeships for development of employment skills. - J. Day Habilitation does not include meals as part of a nutritional regimen. - K. Day Habilitation does not include vocational services that: (1) teach job task specific skills required by a participant for the primary purpose of completing those tasks for a specific facility based job or (2) are delivered in an integrated work setting through employment supports. - L. From July 1, 2018 through June 30, 2019, Day Habilitation service may include professional services (i.e. nursing services) not otherwise available under the individual's private health insurance (if applicable), the Medicaid State Plan, or through other resources.
-These services will transition to the new standalone nursing services. - M. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including those offered by Maryland's State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
-These efforts must be documented in the individual's file. - N. From July 1, 2018 through June 30, 2021, Day Habilitation daily services units are not available: - 1.
-On the same day a participant is receiving Career Exploration, Community Development Services, Employment Discovery and Customization, Supported Employment Services, Medical Day Care; and - 2.
-At the same time as the direct provision of Community Living-Enhanced Supports, Community Living-Group Homes, Personal Supports, Respite Care Services, Shared Living, Supported Living, or Transportation services. - O. Effective July 1, 2020, Day Habilitation services are not available at the same time as the direct provision of Career Exploration, Community Development Services, Community Living-Enhanced Supports, Community Living-Group Homes, Employment Services, Medical Day Care, Nurse Consultation, Personal Supports, Respite Care Services, Shared Living, Supported Living, or Transportation services. - P. To the extent any listed services are covered under the Medicaid State Plan, the services under the waiver will be limited to additional services not otherwise covered under the Medicaid State Plan, but consistent with waiver objectives of avoiding institutionalization. - Q. As per Attachment #1: Transition Plan, beginning December 2019, services will begin to transition to small groups (i.e. 2 to 5 people) and large groups (i.e. 6 to 10) to support the development and maintenance of skills during community engagement and provider offered activities. - R. Nurse Health Case Management services, as applicable, can be provided during day habilitation activities so long as it is not the primary or only service provided.
+- H. Personal care assistance may not comprise the entirety of the service. - I. Day Habilitation includes supports for volunteering and time limited generic paid and unpaid internships and apprenticeships for development of employment skills. - J. Day Habilitation does not include meals as part of a nutritional regimen. - K. Day Habilitation does not include vocational services that: (1) teach job task specific skills required by a participant for the primary purpose of completing those tasks for a specific facility based job and (2) are delivered in an integrated work setting through employment supports. - L. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including those offered by Maryland's State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
+These efforts must be documented in the individual's file. - M. From January 1, 2018 through June 30, 2021, Day Habilitation daily services units are not available: - 1.
+On the same day a participant is receiving Career Exploration, Community Development Services, Employment Discovery and Customization, Medical Day Care, or Supported Employment services under the traditional service delivery model; and - 2.
+At the same time as the direct provision of Personal Supports, Respite Care Services, or Transportation services. - N. Effective July 1, 2020, Day Habilitation services are not available at the same time as the direct provision of Career Exploration, Community Development Services, Employment Discovery and Customization, Employment Services, Nurse Consultation, Medical Day Care, Personal Supports, Respite Care Services, Supported Employment, or Transportation services. - O. To the extent any listed services are covered under the Medicaid State Plan, the services under the waiver will be limited to additional services not otherwise covered under the Medicaid State Plan, but consistent with waiver objectives of avoiding institutionalization. - P. As per Attachment #1: Transition Plan, beginning December 2019, services will begin to transition to small groups (i.e. 2 to 5 people) and large groups (i.e. 6 to 10) to support the development and maintenance of skills during community engagement and provider offered activities. - Q. Nurse Health Case Management services, as applicable, can be provided during day habilitation activities so long as it is not the primary or only service provided.
 The scope of the Nurse Health Case Management services are defined under the stand alone service in Appendix C.